dangar61/software-notes/src/about.md

 # Software Engineering Notes.

 * Sharing information is important.
-* Making money from information on the internet is the normal activity everyone is doing.

 * Definitions:
      * Sharing - **give** a portion of (something) to another or others.